qodesmith/typer/README.md

 ### Arguments

 The 1st argument is mandatory and has three options.
 The 2nd argument is optional and has a different effect based upon the 1st argument (O.o).
 These arguments are order sensative.
+Now, stop arguing and `.continue` reading...

 1. Argument 1 - three possibilities:
     * `number` - number of characters to be erased / how many times you want to "hit" the "backspace button".